TpainMcain/10-SVG-Logo-Maker/README.md

   ###  Download or clone the code
   Click on the green code button to download or clone this repository.
 Extract the files and open with your favorite code editor.
   ### Inquirer
-  Ensure dependencies are installed by navigating to index.js in the terminal and typing npm i -y.
+  Inquirer is an npm package instead of being built directly into node.js.
+To install, navigate to index.js in the terminal and type npm i -y.

 ## Usage Instructions